martenframework/marten/docs/docs/templates/reference/tags.md

 ## `if`

-The `if` template tags makes it possible to define conditions allowing to control which blocks should be executed.
+The `if` template tag makes it possible to define conditions allowing to control which blocks should be executed.
 An `if` tag must always start with an `if` condition, followed by any number of intermediate `elsif` conditions and an optional (and final) `else` block.
 It also requires a closing `endif` tag.

 For example: